SciAps/android-manifest/README.md

 && repo sync -f -c -j 4 --no-clone-bundle
 ```

+Notes:
+1. Be sure to answer "yes" and "Y" to all prompts
-The --no-clone-bundle option saves prescious disk space by only performing shallow clones
+2. The --no-clone-bundle option saves prescious disk space by only performing shallow clones.

 ### Enter build environment and make firmware image
 ```bash